aimeos/aimeos-docs/src/infrastructure/context.md

 !!! warning
     It's extremely important that you release the database connection again using the same name as in *acquire()* because it's shared within the process.
 If you forget to do this, new connections will be opened until the connection limit is reached and an exception is thrown!

-With the connection object, you can execte a SQL statement:
+With the connection object, you can execute a SQL statement:

 ```php
 $stmt = $conn->create( 'UPDATE "mytable" SET "mycol" = ?
 WHERE "myid"=?' )